-- Ι. Please submit a copy of the Recorded Affidavit to Retain as one parcel implementing Permit #80-624-MLD.
-The Affidavit shall combine APN's 065-051-14,15 and 23 into one legal parcel.
-It is important to note that APN's 065-051-05 and 21 need to be combined and APN's 065-051-22 and 10 also need to be combined to comply with #80.624 MLD. - 2.
-Please submit an acoustic study for the winery operation and the proposed events prepared by a qualified registered professional.
-The study shall we as a basis General Plan Section 6.9 b (Noise) and the associated policies and the provisions of County Code Section 13.10.637(b).
-The study shall determine the ambient noise levels at various locations on the site and at the property lines. - 3.
-Please provide plans that provide details for all of the structures on the property.
-This shall include floorplans (where applicabk) and elevations (front, side and rear).
+- Please submit a copy of the Recorded Affidavit to Retain as one parcel implementing Permit #80-624-MLD.
+The Affidavit shall combine APN's 065-051-14, 15 and 23 into one legal parcel.
+It is important to note that APN's 365,051-05 and 21 need to be combined and APN's 065-051-22 and 10 also need to be combined to comply with #80-624-MLD. - 2.
+Pkase submit an acoustic study for the winery operation and the proposed events prepared by a qualified registered professional.
+The study shall use as a basis General Plan Section 6.9 b (Noise) and the associated policies and the provisions of County Code Section 13.10.637 (b).
+The study shall determine the ambient noise levels a tvarious locations on the site and at the property lines. - 3.
+Please provide plans that provide details for ail of the structures on the property.
+This shall include floorplans (where applicable) and elevations (front, side and rear).
 This is required information (see attached list). - 4.
-Please submit plans that include all of the required information listed in the supplemental application checklist (see attached checklist).
+Please submit plans that include ail of the required information listed in the supplemental application checklist (see attached checklist).